A timeline of product updates, new capabilities, and improvements to the Threatwhere platform.

 14 February 2026

-One-tap SOS beacon on the mobile app that broadcasts GPS coordinates and streams evidence (photo, video, audio) to the operations centre.
+One-tap SOS beacon in Threatwhere Operator that broadcasts GPS coordinates and streams evidence (photo, video, audio) to the operations centre.
 Works in background with offline queuing for connectivity-denied environments.

 14 February 2026

 Draw polygon and circle geofences directly on the map with configurable alert rules per boundary.
-Entry, exit, and dwell-time triggers with per-geofence notification routing.
+Events and incidents inside each boundary trigger alerts using a configurable threat-score threshold, with real-time or digest delivery.

 1 February 2026